Danryanh7/celebrityImpersonator/README.md

 # celebrityImpersonator
-Capstone Project for 'Build Chatbots with Python'.
+Capstone Project for Codecademy's 'Build Chatbots with Python'.

 ## Premise
 * A Twitter scraper that parses celebrity tweets and trains an AI on how it may speak like them.